 NSW Government removed regulation of NSW retail electricity prices, to promote market competition, prior to this, prices were regulated by IPART.
 Electricity prices are now set by the retailers; for customers on standing offers, retailers can only change prices once every six months.
 For customers on market offers, frequency of price changes will depend on the terms of the contract.

 IPART sets the average regulated price for gas, and customers can choose between a standard supply contract or a market contract.
 You can learn more about how IPART sets gas prices here.

 EWON has no role or authority in setting prices.
 While this means we are not able to investigate complaints about price increases, EWON can review whether charges and tariffs have been correctly applied to an account.
 So, if you have received a high bill that you consider does not accurately reflect your usage and your retailer is either not able to explain it or you are not satisfied with their response, you can contact EWON for assistance.

 How are energy prices determined?

-IPART invites submissions on proposed price increases, to which any individual or business may respond.
-Utility companies and consumer groups regularly put in submissions presenting their point of view about any price increase.
-All EWON’s submissions are available on our website.
+IPART, utility companies and consumer groups regularly put in submissions presenting their view about any price increase.
+EWON's submissions are available here.